swcarpentry/DEPRECATED-bc/novice/hg/01-backup.md

 ~~~
 </div>

-`git status` now tells us that the file has been changed,
+`hg status` now tells us that the file has been changed:
-but those changes haven't been staged:
+but those changes haven't been committed:

 <div class="in" markdown="1">
 ~~~
-$ git status
+$ hg status
 ~~~
 </div>
 <div class="out" markdown="1">
 ~~~
-# On branch master
-# Changes not staged for commit:
-#   (use "git add <file>..." to update what will be committed)
-#   (use "git checkout -- <file>..." to discard changes in working directory)
-#
-#	modified:   mars.txt
+M mars.txt
-#
-no changes added to commit (use "git add" and/or "git commit -a")
 ~~~
 </div>

 We can put things back the way they were
-by using `git checkout`:
+by using `hg revert`:

 <div class="in" markdown="1">
 ~~~
-$ git checkout HEAD mars.txt
+$ hg revert mars.txt
 $ cat mars.txt
 ~~~
 </div>